SarderLab/IFTA_segmentation/README.md

 # Whole slide images
 To view the CNN segmentation on whole slide images, you must have Aperio ImageScope (https://www.leicabiosystems.com/digital-pathology/manage/aperio-imagescope/) installed on your computer.
 Then, simply place the whole slide image (.svs file) and its corresponding annotations (.xml file) in the same directory on your computer.
 Upon opening the .svs file with ImageScope, you will see the CNN predictions overlaid on the whole slide.
 We provide some example pre-generated segmentations on whole slide images here: https://buffalo.box.com/s/thlo5vry0ii8sutvke9bmva0gm5aos0e.
+These segmentation outputs were morphologically post-processed to remove IFTA regions with size < 1730µm<sup>2</sup> glomerular regions with size < 1500µm<sup>2</sup> from the whole slide mask.

 # Performing segmentation on new data